May 2011: Journey to Guadalcanal

 My Itinerary

-After over 24 hours of traveling on buses, trains and airplanes, I finally arrived in the Solomon Islands.
-There to greet me at the airport was sweltering tropical heat, humidity and also the chaos that awaits most arrivals into third world airports.
-My passport was stamped, some money changed, and I hopped into a truck and was off on my way along muddy, bumpy roads through villages of dark skinned blond headed children, bamboo huts, jungles and World War II battlefields, but most importantly I was again heading into the world of the unknown.
+After over 24 hours of traveling on buses, trains, and airplanes, I finally arrived in the Solomon Islands.
+There to greet me at the airport was sweltering tropical heat, humidity, and the chaos that often awaits arrivals into third-world airports.
+My passport was stamped, some money exchanged, and soon I was bouncing along muddy, bumpy roads in the back of a truck—passing villages of dark-skinned, blond-headed children, bamboo huts, jungles, and World War II battlefields.
+Most importantly, I was once again heading into the world of the unknown.

 The drive lasted for a few hours until the dirt road ended at a rustic village along the Tenaru River.
-Here I met my guide Elijah, who like most people in the Solomons had an Old Testament name from the bible, and we set off on a five-hour hike.
+Here I met my guide, Elijah—who, like many in the Solomons, carried an Old Testament name—and together we set off on a five-hour hike.

 Hike to Tenaru Falls and remote kastom villages that aren’t connected by roads through the same jungles where American soldiers faced a massive Japanese ambush.

-We crossed the Tenaru River several times.
-The mouth of the river is home to crocodiles as are many other rivers in Guadalcanal.
-The soldiers that landed on the beaches had to endure Japanese gunfire, bombings and to top it off huge man-eating crocodiles.
-When I approached a crocodile slipped into the water before I could fire off a photo.
+We crossed the Tenaru River several times, careful to watch its dark waters.
+The river’s mouth is home to crocodiles—as are many others on Guadalcanal.
+American soldiers who landed on these beaches during the war endured Japanese gunfire, bombings, and to top it off, massive man-eating crocodiles.
+When I approached the riverbank, one slipped into the water before I could even snap a photo.

-Elijah talked of the heavy combat that occurred along this river during World War II between the Japanese and Americans.
-I’m sure this view wasn’t much different for the American combat troops that marched up this river during WWII.
+Elijah, my guide, spoke of the heavy combat that once raged along this river between Japanese and American forces.
+I’m sure the view I had was not much different from what young American troops saw as they marched upriver during WWII.

 Crossing rivers by foot